Financial recovery plan

-Obama: Obligatory thanking of college and people.
+Obama: Obligatory thanks to people.
 Kind of a waste of his speaking time, important though it may be.
 Two wars, worst financial crisis since Great Depression.
 Calls for oversight, potential gains distributed among taxpayers, don't "pad CEO bank accounts," and help for homeowners.
 Takes his first shot at Bush/McCain's failed economic strategy of "trickle-down" politics.
 Also his first "that's why I'm running for president

 McCain: Did he seriously just use his time to announce Ted Kennedy's health?
 Wow.
 I don't even know what to think about that.
 McCain definitely looks better on this first question, praising the bipartisan efforts of Congress while Obama's first answer was already an attack against McCain.
 Not the best move though, making a joke about your age.
 Funny, yes, but should you remind us of that?
 This is the end of the beginning, not the beginning of the end.
 I'm sorry, say that again?
 What does that even mean?